inercia/evy/doc/testing.rst

 Testing Eventlet
 ================

 Eventlet is tested using `Nose <http://somethingaboutorange.com/mrl/projects/nose/>`_.
-To run tests, simply install nose, and then, in the eventlet tree, do:
+To run tests, simply install nose, and then, in the evy tree, do:

 .. code-block:: sh